alaliaa/ejar_offices_scraper/README.md

 This project contains a Python script that scrapes real estate brokerage office information from the Ejar website (ejar.sa) and can send notifications and data via WhatsApp.

-## Features

-- Scrapes brokerage office details including name, district, phone number, and rating.
-- Paginates through search results to collect data from multiple pages.
-- Saves the scraped data to a CSV file (`ejar_offices.csv`).
-- Formats and sends a detailed report of scraped offices to a specified WhatsApp number.
-- Sends a premade message to all unique phone numbers collected from the scrape.
-- Handles different phone number formats for sending WhatsApp messages.

-## Prerequisites

-- Python 3.x
-- Google Chrome installed

 ## Installation